 Not Registered in Your State

 In the United States, lenders are required to register in every state they do business in.
 Before you do business with any lender, call your state Attorney General’s Office or your Department of Banking or Financial Regulation and check whether the business is registered.
-Although having a registration does not guarantee you will like the service the company offers, it will help filter out the scammers.
+Although having a registration does not guarantee you will like the service the company offers, it will help filter out the personal loan scammers.

 It’s also a good idea to check with the Better Business Bureau to see whether the lender is registered and what the lender’s BBB rating is.